ETM eCademy and the Search for the Stones of Knowledge

 By ETM Creative Marketing Associate Daniel Rader

-Every August, ETM music teachers from across the five boroughs come together to participate in professional development, also known as ETM Academy.
+ETM music teachers from across the five boroughs came together in late August for five days to participate in ETM’s very own professional development bootcamp, known as ETM Academy.

 Academy becomes eCademy

-“We have included more resources on social justice, social-emotional learning, and curriculum planning, and have prioritized letting teachers have more collaborative ways of engaging and learning from each other,” said Instructional Supervisor Ulises Solano.
+“We have included resources on social justice, social-emotional learning, and curriculum planning, and prioritized letting teachers have collaborative ways of engaging and learning from each other,” said Instructional Supervisor Ulises Solano.

-Since this school year is already full of challenges for our teachers, Instructional Supervisor Andrea Davis gamified this year’s eCademy.
-Gamification applies video game design and game elements in learning environments and has become a popular teaching tool.
-By gamifying eCademy, ETM is making learning more fun for our music teachers, and teaching an engagement strategy teachers might use when teaching remotely.
+Gamification is using game design and game elements in learning environments and has become a popular teaching tool.
+By gamifying eCademy, ETM is making learning more fun for our music teachers, and giving them the tools to gamify lessons for each of their students.

 When the pandemic first hit, leading funders from around the country banded together to step up for the non-profit community here in New York City.
 Organized by the New York Community Trust, they created a $75M relief effort to support social services and cultural organizations through the pandemic.